Azure/azure-event-hubs-spark/README.md

 **Note:** See [Latest Releases](#latest-releases) to find the correct artifiact for your version of Apache Spark (or Databricks)!

     groupId = com.microsoft.azure
-    artifactId = azure-eventhubs-spark_[2.XX]</artifactId>
+    artifactId = azure-eventhubs-spark_2.11
     version = 2.3.0

 ### Documentation

 Documentation for our connector can be found [here](docs/).
 The integration guides there contain all the information you need to use this library.

-**If you're new to Apache Spark and/or Event Hubs, then we highly recommend reading their documentation first.** You can read Azure Event Hubs documentation [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-what-is-event-hubs), documentation for Spark Streaming
+**If you're new to Apache Spark and/or Event Hubs, then we highly recommend reading their documentation first.** You can read Event Hubs documentation [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-what-is-event-hubs), documentation for Spark Streaming
-[here](https://spark.apache.org/docs/latest/streaming-programming-guide.html), and, last but not least, Structured Streaming [here](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).
+[here](https://spark.apache.org/docs/latest/streaming-programming-guide.html), and, the last but not least, Structured Streaming
+[here](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).

 ### Further Assistance